MateusLink07/JuniorTestKPG/README.md

 # SimpleTasklist
-A Simple Tasklist app made in Laravel, Tailwind with daisyUI.
+A simple tasklist app made in Laravel, Tailwind with daisyUI.
 With a user system, a simple registration of activities, with the possibility to edit, remove and mark them as done.

 Originally created as an application test at a local company.